mmmiiinnnggg/SuperComputer-Modeling/README.md

 | 8 | 500*1000 | 499.297 | 30.015 | 1.757 |
 | 16 | 500*1000 | 287.097 | 16.691 | 3.055 |
 | 32 | 500*1000 | 158.011 | 12.328 | 5.551 |

+## Task 4

+### Description

+Accelerate the computation in Task3 using CUDA technologies.
+It's allowed to write CUDA-kernels in C, `#pragma` prompts of OpenACC, or DVMH model.

+### Results

 - The results of MPI+OpenMP program